syncwerk/syncwerk-server-installer/README.md

 ### What does the installer do?
 1. Update and upgrade Debian
 2. Install NGINX from http://nginx.org/packages/mainline/debian/
-3. Create Seafile init script and add it to systemd startup
+3. Create Seafile init script and add it to startup
 4. Create unprivilieged system user "seafile" with home directory "/opt/seafile"
-5. Download and extract latest Seafile server sources from https://download.seafile.com.de/seafile-server_latest_x86-64.tar.gz
+5. Download and extract latest Seafile server sources from https://download.seafile.de/seafile-server_latest_x86-64.tar.gz
 6. Create "seafile" database user and Seafile databases (DB-Credentials in ~/.my.cnf)
 7. Initialize various Seafile files
 8. Enable SeafDAV, Memcached and MariaDB